kruser1/COVID19/COVID19-early-signs/README.md

 Before jumping to conclusions, it's important to keep in mind that there are **many** potential caveats.
 For example, it's possible some these people in Maine were seeing a lot about coronavirus on the news and started going to the doctor in December 2019 when they previously wouldn't have.
 It's also possible that some other non-flu, non-COVID-19 illness swept through Maine in late 2019.

-However, Maine's observed data is consistently and significantly outside of the 99% prediction interval, which provides strong evidence that *something* was going on starting in December 2019, two and a half months before the state's first confirmed case of COVID-19.
+However, Maine's observed data is consistently and significantly outside of the 99% prediction interval, which provides strong evidence that ***something*** was going on starting in December 2019, two and a half months before the state's first confirmed case of COVID-19.
 This analysis doesn't prove anything, but it may provide motivation for further research into when COVID-19 actually spread to Maine and other states.
 It's impossible to know for certain in the absence of more data.

+Other states' plots available here: https://github.com/kruser1/COVID19/blob/master/COVID19-early-signs/state-forecasts-99-pi.pdf.
+Some locations are not included due to lack of data.
+Others have flat/meaningless graphs due to bad data.